Leon-S-Kenndy/LoughboroughTrashnet/README.md

 333 (0 from Transhnet) foodwaste

-160 (0 from Transhnet) generalWaste
+160 (53 cp from Transhnet) generalWaste

 213 (204 from Transhnet) glass